robric/wiki-contrail-controller/OpenContrail-bring-up-and-provisioning.md

 * zookeeper
 * cassandra
 * rabbitmq
+* ntp

-Zookeeper: recommend even number of nodes.
+Zookeeper: recommend odd number of nodes.

 Cassandra: recommend a multi-node cluster configuration.

 If rabbitmq is being used for openstack, we recommend that one uses the same service with a "vhost" for open contrail.

+Servers running control-node components should be time synchronized.

 ### Processes
 * api-server